 Coconut oil also contains a high percentage of Lauric acid which can be metabolized to produce a steady supply of energy and ketones.

-However, it’s recommended to start slow with introducing coconut oil and other MCTs into your diet.
+However, it’s recommended to start slow by introducing coconut oil and other MCTs into your diet.
 This is because MCT oils can cause stomach cramping or diarrhea for some.

 Improve Your (Healthy) Fat Intake